Pollarding work has begun along Parkway and Howardsgate. More information here.

 Tree Planting and Young Trees

 Each year the council plants approximately 300 trees ensuring that the visual amenity of the street scene in the borough is guaranteed for future generations.
-Young trees are looked after closely for the first three years.
-They are watered during the spring and summer weeks if it is very dry, and checked for tight ties or loose stakes.
-Any trees that die, or are severely damaged, are replaced in the next planting season.

 Interested in trees?